arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

 Pattern 2 : Hashing + Observation:
-            Using hash to know that is the current element exist before in the array or not or is to know the frquency of current element which exist before in the array or not is the relationship with current element exist before in the array or not
+            Using hash to know that is the current element exist before in the array or not or is to know the frquency of current element which exist before in the array or not is the relationship with current element exist before in the array or not  ----------> Mathematics

 Pattern 2.5 : Hash Concept + Observation:
               Using Hashing to Know that element exist in same array at index 'k' which is after the index 'I'